+- (g) The government agency shall, in writing or through electronic means, notify the person making the request of the extension, setting forth the reasons for such extension and the date when the information shall be made available, which in no case shall result in an extension of more than twenty (20) working days. - (h) Once a decision is made to grant the request, the person making the request shall be notified of such and shall pay the required access and processing fees.
 If the information is not held by the government agency to which the request was made, it shall notify the requester that it does not hold the information, and indicate to the requester which agency holds the record, if known.
-Whenever practicable, the agency receiving the request may also cause the transfer of the request to the appropriate agency that holds the information: Provided, That the period to comply with the request under this section shall begin to run only upon the receipt of the agency to which the request is transferred.

-Sec.
-13. Access and Processing Fees. - Government agencies may charge a reasonable fee to reimburse the actual cost of reproduction, copying or transcription and the communication of the information requested.
-An agency may waive the fees whenever it is satisfied that the requester is an indigent, or that the cost of reproduction is negligible, or that it is pursuant to a program for proactive disclosure.

-Sec.
-14. Exemption from Compliance. - The government agency is excused from complying with a subsequent identical or substantially similar request from the same requesting party where it has previously complied with a request for information unless a reasonable interval has lapsed between compliance with the previous request and the making of the current request: Provided, That the government agency complies with Section 15 of this Act.

-Sec.
-15. Notice of Denial. - If the government agency decides to deny the request, in whole or in part, it shall, as soon as practicable, and in any case within fifteen (15) calendar days from the receipt of the request, notify the person making the request of such denial in writing or through electronic means.
-The notice shall clearly set forth the ground or grounds for denial and the circumstances on which the denial is based, and indicate available rights of reconsideration or appeal.
+Whenever practicable, the agency receiving the request may also cause the transfer of the request to the appropriate agency that holds the information: Provided, That the period to comply with the request under this Section shall begin to run only upon the receipt of the agency to which the request is transferred. - SEC.
+13. Digitization of all public documents.
+All public documents shall be made available in digital format. - Sec.
+14. Access and Processing Fees.
+Government agencies may charge a reasonable fee to reimburse the actual cost of reproduction, copying or transcription and the communication of the information requested.
+An agency may waive the fees whenever it is satisfied that the requester is an indigent, or that the cost of reproduction is negligible, or that it is pursuant to a program for proactive disclosure. - Sec.
+15. Exemption from Compliance.
+The government agency is excused from complying with a subsequent identical or substantially similar request from the same requesting party where it has previously complied with a request for information unless a reasonable interval has lapsed between compliance with the previous request and the making of the current request: Provided, That the government agency complies with Section 16 of this Act. - Sec.
+16. Notice of Denial.
+If the government agency decides to deny the request, in whole or in part, it shall, as soon as practicable, and in any case within fifteen (15) calendar days from the receipt of the request, notify the person making the request of such denial in writing or through electronic means.
+The notice shall clearly set forth the ground or grounds for den ial and the circumstances on which the denial is based, and indicate available rights of reconsideration or appeal.
 Failure to notify the person making the request of the denial, or of the extension, shall be deemed a denial of the request for access to information.

 Sec.
-16. Remedies in Cases of Denial of Request for Information. - the written appeal must be filed by the same person making the request within fifteen (15) calendar days from the notice of denial.
-The appeal shall be decided by the person or office next higher in authority of the same agency within five (5) working days from filing of said written appeal.
-Failure of the government agency to decide within the aforestated period shall constitute denial of the appeal.
+17. Remedies in Cases of Denial of Request for Information. -